Child Safety and Wellbeing

 Complaints and concerns

-Christ Church Grammar School is committed to ensuring the safety, welfare and well-being of all children and people at the School and have zero tolerance of child abuse.
+Christ Church Grammar School is committed to ensuring the safety, welfare and well-being of all children and people at the School and has zero tolerance for child abuse.
 All allegations and safety concerns will be treated very seriously and with consistency.
 We will always give priority to any complaints involving the safety, welfare and well-being of students.

-For more information, refer to the School’s Complaints Policy and procedures.
+For more information, refer to the School’s Disputes and Complaints Policy.

 Where a former student (still under the age of 18), or the parent or guardian of a former student, makes an allegation about child sexual abuse at the School occurring before 2009, the Department of Communities – Child Protection Service is to be informed immediately.